 Managing LinkedIn Learning Content in Docebo

-User provisioning for LinkedIn Learning content is not supported, meaning every time a Docebo user accesses LinkedIn Learning content, he or she will be automatically logged in only if he or she is already logged into a LinkedIn session, or if an SSO system is configured in the LMS.
+User provisioning for LinkedIn Learning content is not supported, meaning every time a Docebo user accesses LinkedIn Learning content, he or she will be automatically logged in only if he or she is already logged into a LinkedIn session, or if an SSO system is configured in the platform.
 If none of these conditions are satisfied, the user will be prompted to log in manually.
-If a user does not yet have a LinkedIn Learning account, he or she should press the corresponding button in the pop up box that will appear upon the user’s first access to LinkedIn Learning content.
+If a user does not yet have a LinkedIn Learning account, he or she should press the corresponding button in the pop-up box that will appear upon the user’s first access to LinkedIn Learning content.
 For any questions regarding the user provisioning process, you should refer to LinkedIn Learning’s help center.

 Managing the LinkedIn Learning Catalog in Docebo

 When LinkedIn Learning is enabled, the full catalog is automatically added to your platform’s course catalog collection.
 Superadmins cannot activate, deactivate, edit or remove it in any way.
-They can only set the visibility of the catalog to end users.
+They can only set the visibility of the catalog to end-users.

 Attending a LinkedIn Learning Course as a Learner

-A message will confirm your subscription, and prompt you to start the course right away, or to access the My Courses and Learning Plans area of the platform where the course you have just enrolled to will be listed together with the other courses assigned to you.
+A message will confirm your subscription, and prompt you to start the course right away or to access the My Courses and Learning Plans area of the platform where the course you have just enrolled to will be listed together with the other courses assigned to you.
 Click on the course tile to access the course main page, then Start Learning Now to launch the training.

-You will be redirected to the LinkedIn Learning portal.
-You may need to log in to LinkedIn Learning with your LinkedIn credentials, unless you already have an open LinkedIn session.
+Depending on how the Superadmin configured your platform, you may be redirected to the LinkedIn Learning portal or view the course in the platform course player, directly from the course page.
+In both cases, you may need to log in to your LinkedIn Learning account, unless you already have an open LinkedIn session or your user is automatically provisioned by an Identity Provider.
 After the login, you will be automatically redirected to the course page.
 Once the course is over, you will not be automatically redirected to Docebo.